Housing Element Document Library

 Voces de Canal.
 This document was prepared by Canal Alliance in 2014 to articulate the concerns and aspirations of residents in the Canal community.
 Much of the focus is on the need for safe, secure, affordable housing.

-ABAG’s Housing Website.
-This links to a webpage with a variety of resources for housing planning and production in the Bay Area.
+ABAG’s Housing Website contains a variety of resources for housing planning and production in the Bay Area.

-Final Regional Housing Needs Allocation Plan.
-This will open a document that shows the final “fair share” housing assignments for the 9 counties and 101 cities in the Bay Area adopted by the ABAG Executive Board in December 2021.
+Final Regional Housing Needs Allocation Plan shows the final “fair share” housing assignments for the 9 counties and 101 cities in the Bay Area adopted by the Association of Bay Area Governments (ABAG) Executive Board in December 2021.

-HCD Building Blocks.
-This is the guidance provided to local governments by the State of California for how to prepare a compliant Housing Element.
+HCD Building Blocks is the guidance provided to local governments by the State of California for how to prepare a compliant Housing Element.

-Affirmatively Furthering Fair Housing State HCD Guidance.
-This was issued by California HCD in April 2021 and provides direction for local governments on how to meet the AB 686 mandate to “affirmatively further fair housing” through the Housing Element.
+Affirmatively Furthering Fair Housing State HCD Guidance was issued by the California Department of Housing and Community Development (HCD) in April 2021 and provides direction for local governments on how to meet the Assembly Bill 686 mandate to “affirmatively further fair housing” through the Housing Element.

-Housing Element Library.
-This link opens a “dashboard” managed by HCD showing the compliance status of every Housing Element in California.
+Housing Element Library is a “dashboard” managed by HCD showing the compliance status of every Housing Element in California.
 It also includes links to the housing elements of each city and county.

 Local Housing Solutions.
 This is a helpful website designed to help cities understand the policy tools available to address local housing issues.
 Starting with “Housing 101”, it provides helpful information about housing issues and possible solutions.
 It is operated by the Furman Center at New York University and is national in focus.